amity/loneliness-writer-procedural/README.md

     -   **Family**, _Family_
     -   **Address**, _String_: Null for student, stores the mailing address as a string for writing partner.
     -   **Details**, _Map<String, String>_: Map of details.
 Includes hobbies, favorite \_\_\_\_s, Halloween costume plans, et cetera.
 Needs to be updated regularly.
-    -   **UnusedDetails**, _Array<String>_: All the keys of details that haven't been used yet.
+    -   **UnusedDetails**, _ArrayList<String>_: All the keys of details that haven't been used yet.
 To generate new text, you can take a random key from this array, get its item from the map and generate a sentence, and then remove the key.

 ### Data Structures:

--   Collection of Students (Array?
-Set?).
+-   Collection of Students (HashMap<String name, Writer>).
 Needs to be accessible externally for regular im/export.
--   Collection of Students (Array?
-Set?).
-Needs to be in stored externally for regular im/export.
--   Produced letter (string).

 ### I/O: